OneTrueKirk/onetruekirk.github.io/defidirection.md

-# The Next Four Years of DeFi
+# The Future of DeFi Yields

 As we look to scale VOLT, I spend a lot of time thinking about what DeFi lending markets and yield assets look like in the coming years.